nxl904/model-inversion-attack-sim/README.md

 3. Running the attack
 4. Evaluation and analysis

+# Technologies used

+We will be using the following python libraries and associated technologies to accomplish this:

+tensorflow: deep-learning framework used to compile and build the DNN. tensorflow is essentially a machine-learning engine
+keras: tensforflows high-level API
+numpy: python's numerical computing library, used to create synthetic MFCC feature vectors.
+It's being used in this context to generate and manipulate the simulated dataset
+scikit-learn: python's machine-learning utility toolkit
+matplotlib: python's plotting library.
+It will

 # Phase 1: Building a vulnerable AI

 For the first phase we will prepare the victim system for the attack.
 Our objective in this phase is to create a confident AI model that has memorized sensitive data.
+The code snippet below breaks down Phase 1 into 2 distinct steps needed to build the vulnerable (target) AI model.

+1. Select simulated MFCC Dataset
+2. Train the target AI model

+Since this is a simulation for academic purposes, we will create random data to mimic Mel-Frequency Cepstral Coefficient (MFCC) features.
+MFCC is a feature extraction process that turns complex sound waves into numeric values.
+Essentially, MFCC is being used in this context to be the numerical representation of a voice.
+Once we have the MFCC dataset parameters we will train a Deep Neural Network (DNN - a type of broader AI ) that can identify the voices (MFCC values) that we generated in step 1.

 ```python